A landscape of contact manifolds via rational SFT: Rational symplectic field theory

 The polyfold construction of SFT \cite{SFT}, which is described in \cite{fish2018lectures}, will imply Theorem \ref{thm:BL} as well.
 However, we can not use the ``tree-like" compactification as in $\overline{\cM}(T)$ because the gluing parameter space is only topological manifold with boundary.
 For the analytic requirement in polyfold, it is important to use the building compactification in \cite{bourgeois2003compactness} so that all gluing parameters are independent and form a smooth manifold with boundary and corner.
 To implement the polyfold construction for our purpose, it is sufficient to build polyfold strong bundles with sc-Fredholm sections for the SFT building compactification, which is sketched in \cite{fish2018lectures}.

-Since we will not need to discuss more subtle cases like neck-stretching and homotopies\footnote{In particular, there is no need to worry about self-gluing in a homotopy of perturbations.}, the abstract theory of polyfold developed in \cite{hofer2017polyfold} suffices to provide transverse perturbations by the similar induction on $(\cR,\preccurlyeq)$ starting from minimal elements in $\preccurlyeq$, which are polyfolds without boundaries.
+Since we will not need to discuss more subtle cases like neck-stretching and homotopies, the abstract theory of polyfold developed in \cite{hofer2017polyfold} suffices to provide transverse perturbations by the similar induction on $(\cR,\preccurlyeq)$ starting from minimal elements in $\preccurlyeq$, which are polyfolds without boundaries.
 The non-empty set $\Theta$ in Theorem \ref{thm:BL} now consists pairs $(J,\sigma)$, where $J$ is an admissible almost complex structure and $\sigma$ is a family of compatible $sc^+$-multisections in general position.
 Then \eqref{eqn:bounadry} and \eqref{eqn:product} follow from the Stokes' theorem in \cite{hofer2017polyfold}, where the coefficients can be explained to be the discrepancies of isotropy among polyfolds with their boundary polyfolds and boundary polyfolds with product polyfolds.

 To verify Axiom \ref{axiom}, we first note that classical transversality implies polyfold transversality by definition.
 If $\overline{\cM}(T)$ is cut out transversely for $\vdim(T)=0$, we may still need to perturb the sc-Fredholm section on the associated polyfold, because we construct perturbations by induction.
 Even though we know that the section is transverse on the boundary polyfolds, but the section can be non-transverse on some factor of the boundary, which will be perturbed before we construct perturbations for $\overline{\cM}(T)$.
 However, we can choose our perturbations small enough to get the local invariance of $\#\overline{\cM}(T)$ when $\vdim(T)=0$.
 In other words, Axiom \ref{axiom} holds if we choose sufficiently small perturbations.
 This matches with Proposition \ref{prop:transverse}, as $\Theta(\alpha,J)$ in VFC can be understood as ``infinitesimal" perturbations.